main-institute/-/README.md

 👁‍🗨

-The following companies, institutions and agencies are operating under main prime directives protected by main:
+The following companies, institutions and agencies are operating under mainvolume's prime directives:

 X
 OpenAI